Athulyakrishna-k1312/salary-predictor/README.md

 - **Description:** Contains demographic and employment-related attributes (age, education, occupation, etc.) used for salary prediction.
 - **Target:** Whether income is `<=50K` or `>50K`.

+- ## ⚙️ Features Used

+- Age
+- Education
+- Occupation
+- Hours-per-week
+- Years of experience

 ## 🧪 Exploratory Data Analysis